AlSirang/blog-app/README.md

 In your local repository open terminal and type npm i or npm install to install the required libraries.

 ## npm start
-After installing required libraries, type npm start to run the project locally at http://localhost:3000.
+After installing required libraries, run mongod on your machine for mongoDB and type npm start to run the project locally at http://localhost:3000.

 # How to post a blog?
 To post a blog you need to navigate to compose page.
 You can goto compose page by pressing ctrl + Q.